DeepUI-Android-Bug-Detection/Findings/README.md

 - **PaddleOCR** for robust optical character recognition (OCR) on text within UIs.
 - Contextual understanding through the fine-tuned **CLIP model** for accurate UI element description.
 - Uses **GPT-4** for reasoning about visual cues and user flows to predict potential bugs.
-- **Human-readable bug reports** with detailed explanations of detected issues.

 ## Dataset